Condition Spotlight

 Many of the people who are at high risk for heart attack or stroke don’t know it.
 The good news is that many of the major risks for these conditions can be prevented and controlled through healthy lifestyle changes.
 Learn more about how you can prevent heart disease.

-Heart disease is the leading cause of death in both men and women in the United States.
-Every 34 seconds someone passes away from cardiovascular disease, placing the death toll in 2020 at around 697,000 Read More
+Heart disease is the leading cause of death for men and women in the United States.
+In fact, according to the CDC, one in every five deaths are caused by cardiovascular disease (CVD), which is Read More

 More than 868,000 Americans die of heart disease, stroke, or other cardiovascular diseases every year—that’s one-third of all US deaths.
 The term “heart disease” refers to several types of heart conditions.
 The most common type of cardiovascular disease in the United States is coronary artery disease (CAD), which affects the blood flow to the heart.
 Decreased blood flow can cause a heart attack.